ibrust/notes/personal_projects/tkinter_calculator/README.md

 to run: python3 -m tkinter_calculator

-built using tkinter and MVVM+C architecture the data flow is: CalculatorModel > CalculatorPresenter > CalculatorView > CalculatorController CalculatorCoordinator sits above the data flow & sets it up / manages it CalculatorModel.Data is where the data that drives updates is located
+built using tkinter and MVVMC architecture the data flow is: CalculatorModel > CalculatorPresenter > CalculatorView > CalculatorController CalculatorCoordinator sits above the data flow & sets it up / manages it CalculatorModel.Data is where the data that drives updates is located